msolo/iMavis/docs/help.md

 Sometimes there are subtle differences with some punctuation, like hyphens and commas.
 Unfortunately, right now most of the voices don't recognize the difference between `"Hello."`, `"Hello?"` and `"Hello!"` -- that's a current limitation of the Apple Speech synthesizer.

-If there is some persistent problem, let me know, there are ways to tweak pronunciation inside the voice synthesizer.
+If there is a persistent problem, there are ways to tweak pronunciation inside the voice synthesizer.
 See the section on **Pronunciations**.

 # 1. Keyboard Navigation